Emergency medical services streaming enabled evaluation in trauma: the SEE-IT trial

 Supporting groups

-- The study is also supported by a Patient Public Involvement and Engagement (PPIE) group and Project Advisory Group – both chaired by Janet Holah (PPIE lead), and has an oversight Study Steering Committee (appointed/approved by NIHR).
+- The study was also supported by a Patient Public Involvement and Engagement (PPIE) group and Project Advisory Group – both chaired by Janet Holah (PPIE lead), and included an oversight Study Steering Committee (appointed/approved by NIHR).

 Mailing list